wbudic/LifeLog/Current Development Check List.md

 * &#10004; Add Date Diff Selected button implementation.

-## Minor
+## New Features of Minor Relevance
-* Implement RTFDocumentation.
-> Useful as more document style formated details can be added instead of just plain text.
 * Provide Themes
+* Enable sticky log entries
+* Enable file attachment to log entries.
 * Enable Armour Mode
 > In this mode settings page is disabled.
 And can be enabled only by System Admin.
 * Provide About button and info.